OzLocke/amped-up-hugo/README.md

 To use this project you'll need to first setup Hugo: https://gohugo.io/getting-started/quick-start/

-Then simply clone it to a local folder and you can get to work!
+Then simply download the zip to a local folder and you can get to work!

 There's just enough there already to enable you to run the site and have some basic functionality including a nav, and a mobile view...